 “Streamlining benefits into one monthly payment will eventually make the system easier to deliver.”

 Combining six benefits into one doesn’t actually streamline anything.
-Universal Credit ‘brings together’ a range of benefits, but unemployed people are still subject to rules on benefits, sick people are still subject to rules on sickness (and work conditionality, too!), the housing components are still subject to all the rules on housing benefit, and so on.
+Universal Credit ‘brings together’ a range of benefits, but unemployed people are still subject to rules on unemployment benefits, sick people are still subject to rules on sickness (and work conditionality, too!), the housing components are still subject to all the rules on housing benefit, and so on.
 Lumping everything together in one mass makes for one, highly complicated benefit.
 It also adds one potentially catastrophic complication: actions which lead to the revision of entitlement in one component (such as changes in household details, or the application of conditionality) can lead, catastrophically, to an interruption or cessation of entitlement.